-While there are clear grounds for impeachment, there are also 7 common myths about impeachment that need to be dispelled.
+There are 5 clear grounds for impeachment and there are also 7 common myths about impeachment that need to be dispelled.

-Laurence Tribe and Joshua Matz’s new book, “To End a Presidency: The Power of Impeachment,” was released on Tuesday, May 15, 2018 with great critical success.
+Laurence Tribe and Joshua Matz’s new book, “To End a Presidency: The Power of Impeachment,” was released earlier this year with great critical success.

 The book’s description on Amazon reads as follows: